Hood To Coast Pacific City – Event

 – carry flashlight, or wear headlamp or hat headlight

-– wear reflective vest(this must be worn AT ALL TIMES)
+– wear reflective vest(this must be worn until 9:00am)

 (Each team must present two reflective vests, two flashlights (or Headlights) and two LED flashers for inspection at the Start Check-In Tent.
 Teams are then issued the official race wrist wrap and allowed to participate).